dominikaduda/movie-info-api/README.md

 # movie-info-api

-Simple REST API movie rating system that is integrated with external movie database through [OMDb API](http://www.omdbapi.com/)
+Simple REST API movie rating system that is integrated with external movie database through [OMDb API](http://www.omdbapi.com/). **Note: the implementation of routers was made for some specific requirements but is not recommended by me.**

 ## Documentation